2009 swine flu pandemic in Asia

 The 2009 flu pandemic in Asia, part of an epidemic in 2009 of a new strain of influenza A virus subtype H1N1 causing what has been commonly called swine flu, afflicted at least 394,133 people in Asia with 2,137 confirmed deaths: there were 1,035 deaths confirmed in India, 737 deaths in China, 415 deaths in Turkey, 192 deaths in Thailand, and 170 deaths in South Korea.
 Among the Asian countries, South Korea had the most confirmed cases, followed by China, Hong Kong, and Thailand.

 Azerbaijan

 On 27 April 2009 Azerbaijan imposed a ban on import of animal husbandry products from the Americas.
-AZAL took additional safety measures and a sanitary quarantine unit of the Health Ministry started to operate in Heydar Aliyev International Airport with all aircraft and passengers being checked.

-On 31 July, the first case of influenza A (H1N1) was confirmed.
+On 30 July, the first cases of influenza A (H1N1) were confirmed.

 Bahrain

 In July, the Ministry of Health launched an awareness campaign ahead of the start of the academic year, with many fearing the reopening of schools would lead to a much greater outbreak of the flu.
 By early August, 18 confirmed cases of the flu were reported.
 Haj travel agencies reported that thousands of Bahraini pilgrims cancelled their trips to Mecca over fears of contracting swine flu.
 Over 180 confirmed cases of the flu were reported in late August, all of whom had returned from traveling abroad.

 On 31 August, a 30-year-old Filipino housemaid died after contracting the H1N1 virus, becoming Bahrain's first confirmed death as a result of the virus.
 On 3 September, it was reported that a 24-year-old Bahraini man died after succumbing to the H1N1 virus, being the first Bahraini to die of the disease.
 On 8 September, it was announced that patients with flu-like symptoms would be treated with Tamiflu nationwide, regardless of having a fever or not.
 It was also announced that a million doses of the swine flu vaccine were ordered.
 The Bahraini Ministry of Education had decided to postpone the opening of schools until October as a precaution, a decision that drew criticism from the World Health Organization.
 In November 2009, the government stated that up to 1,346 cases of the H1N1 virus were confirmed in the country, along with 15,000 suspected cases of the virus.